Ultimaker/cura-build-environment/README.md

 - AppImageKit (Only on Linux)
 - python-utils
 - Numpy-STL

+To build these dependencies of Cura, the following software needs to be installed on your system:

 - Subversion (To fetch some sources)
 - Mercurial aka "hg" (Needed for Python build - the build scripts are calling it..)